codepath/site-week5-lab1-sql-student-store-exemplar/README.md

-# Student Store Pt2 Exemplar Project
+# SQL Student Store Exemplar Project

-Exemplar project for Student Store Pt2 incorporating PERN Stack
+Exemplar project for SQL Student Store incorporating PERN Stack

 For this lab, interns will be expanding on the Week 2 Student Store Assignment.